Travel guide

 • Line for outgoing SMS

-On iOS (iPhone), this is managed from Settings → Cellular and from Settings → Phone.
-On Android, the path varies depending on the manufacturer but is usually found in Settings → Connections → SIM Manager.
+On iOS (iPhone), this is managed from Settings → Mobile Data and from Settings → Phone.
+On Android, the path varies by manufacturer, but it is usually in Settings → Connections → SIM Manager.

-If you have an iPhone and want to see the complete eSIM installation process, check out our iPhone eSIM installation and activation guide.
+If you have an iPhone and want to see the complete eSIM installation process, check out our step-by-step guide to installing an eSIM.

 Most common use cases (travel + work)